What Are the Different Types of Blenders?

 These types of blenders are designed to blend smoothies and shakes into single servings that can be taken on the go in the same jar or container you mixed in.
 And they are also strong enough to pulse and puree small batches of dips, sauces, and batters, much like regular blenders.

-Use: Handheld stick blenders excel at puréeing, chopping and blending.
-You may directly blend or chop food in a bowl or saucepan using a hand blender.
+Handheld stick blenders excel at puréeing, chopping and blending.
+You may directly blend or chop food in a bowl or saucepan using one of these types of blenders.
 Therefore, if you want to be able to process different quantities of food but do not have the space for a larger gadget, they may be a good choice.

 Small enough to fit in a drawer